tal66/transcriber/README.md

 ## Settings and dependencies

-Install and read the instructions for [torch](https://pytorch.org/), [pyannote](https://github.com/pyannote/pyannote-audio) (for separating speakers - hugging face token required), and install the other requirements.
+Install and read the instructions for [torch](https://pytorch.org/), [pyannote](https://github.com/pyannote/pyannote-audio) (for separating speakers. hugging face token required), and install the other requirements.

-Set device ID's in `settings.py` (helper functions are in `audio_util.py`).
+Set device ID's in `settings.py` in order to record audio (helper functions are in `audio_util.py`).

+For real-time transcription - there are probably better ways, but it works surprisingly well for short and fast transcriptions.

 The model may hallucinate a bit, and be non-deterministic.